cloudinary/js-url-gen/DOCS.README.md

 ### About this project

 This project enables you to create Cloudinary URLs for your images and videos.
-Using this SDK, you can apply advanced transformations to your images.
+Using this SDK, you can apply advanced transformations to your images and videos.

 <br/>
 <hr/>